seankross/the-unix-workbench/docs/05-Bash-Programming.md

 If we look back at the code for `addseq.sh` we can see that we created a variable in the function called `sum`.
-When you create variables in functions those variables become **globally accessible**, meaning that even after the program is finshed that variable retains its value in your shell.
+When you create variables in functions those variables become **globally accessible**, meaning that even after the program is finished that variable retains its value in your shell.
 We can easily verify this by `echo`ing the value of `sum`: